Updated: Aug 26

 I have talked about Collaborative Practice before.
 If you and your ex do not want to go to Court, but you do not think you can sit down and fill out the forms together, Collaborative Practice would be a good fit, and you need professionals trained in Collaborative Practice to proceed.

 Of course, there are a lot of good arguments for both ways to go, only you can decide what path is right for you.
-If you are interested in seeking counsel for your divorce, it is easy to set up a consultation with me through my website.
+If you are interested in seeking a Kalispell divorce lawyer for your divorce, it is easy to set up a consultation with me through my website.
 Thanks for reading!